Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Experiments

-Paraphrases, by definition, must capture the meaning of the source \textit{and} offer a novel phrasing.
-Reference-agreement metrics don't explicitly measure this novelty.
-We address this in 3 ways.
+Past work has emphasized the important challenge of generating novel paraphrases \citep{liu2010pem,chen-dolan-2011-collecting} We address this in 3 ways.
 First, we explicitly quantify a simple notion of novelty:

-to measure how agreement with the reference trades off with repeating the input.
+to quantify the novelty-quality trade-off.
 Second, we include the SARI metric \citep{xu-etal-2016-optimizing} which explicitly balances novelty from input with reference overlap.
-Third, we quantify an overall human quality metric: the rate at which annotators find paraphrases fluent, consistent with input meaning, and novel in phrasing.
-This is the ``Human'' column in table \ref{tab:quoratest}.
+Third, we quantify an overall human quality metric accounting for this.

-3 annotators evaluate models on 100 inputs for fluency, consistency, and novelty with Fleiss $\kappa$ of 0.39, 0.36, and 0.40 indicating fair to moderate agreement.
-The ``Human'' metric is taken to be 1 when an example is found fluent enough to understand, with at most minor differences in meaning and at least minor differences in wording (0 otherwise).
-Human eval is described more in \S\ref{app:human_metrics}.
+We have humans evaluate fluency, consistency, and novelty on Amazon Mechanical Turk.
+The overall score (``Human'' in Table~\ref{tab:quoratest}) \ari{just saying ``Human'' when the other things here are from humans is confusing} is the rate examples meet thresholds for all 3: fluent enough to understand, with at most minor differences in meaning and at \emph{least} minor differences in wording.
+On quora, we test 200 examples, with agreement (Fleiss' $\kappa$ \citealp{fleiss1971measuring}) of 0.40 (fluency), 0.54 (consistency), 0.77 (novelty) and 0.48 (overall) i.e. moderate to substantial agreement \citep{landis1977measurement}.
+On the Twitter corpus, we use 100 examples with agreement of 0.39, 0.42, 0.54, and 0.36, indicating fair to moderate agreement.
+On both we have 3 raters per example.
+See \S\ref{app:human_metrics} for more.